cieb-unibas/jpap/README.md

 # JPAP [WORK IN PROGRESS]
-The idea of JPAP ('job postings analyses pipelines') is to create different pipelines for in-depth analysis of job postings contained in the CIEB Job Postings Database (JPOD).
+The idea of JPAP ('job postings analyses pipelines') is to create different pipelines for in-depth analysis of job postings contained in the CIEBs Job Postings Database (<a href="https://github.com/cieb-unibas/jpod">JPOD</a>).

 ## Usage

 You can either use JPAP via an existing virtual environment on the scicore cluster or setup a new one yourself for your project.

-### Use scicore environment
+### Use existing scicore virtual environment
 To activate the jpap environment on scicore run the following on the command line:

 ```bash